dealingwith/daniel-industries/_writings/funhouse.md

 “I like it,” Mary said.
 Jonas just raised one eyebrow.
 When Mary returned for their first rehearsal Jonas immediately inquired about the records.

-“I liked them all,” she replied, “But I want to play these too,” and held out two tapes: The Police’s Ghost in the Machine and Friend Or Foe by Adam Ant.
+“I liked them all,” she replied, “But I want to play these too,” and held out two tapes: The Police’s _Ghost in the Machine_ and _Friend Or Foe_ by Adam Ant.

 “Which tracks?”

-“Goody Two Shoes...”
+“_Goody Two Shoes_...”

 “Of course,” he cut her off.

-“...and Every Little Thing She Does is Magic.”
+“...and _Every Little Thing She Does is Magic_.”

 “Naturally.
 Any more?”